GaloisInc/softfloat-hs/README.md

 Installation
 ===

-We assume you have already installed the Haskell `stack ` build tool

 ## Step 1: Install softfloat
 SoftFloat is not too complicated to install, but it is best to build a dynamic library so that `softfloat-hs` can be loaded into ghci (which does not support